zio/zio/docs/datatypes/fiber/fiber.md

 All of the pieces of machinery ZIO gives us are 100% asynchronous and non-blocking.
 As they don't block and monopolize the thread, all of the async work is executed on the primary thread pool in ZIO.

-## Automatic Interruption

-If we never _cancel_ a running effect explicitly, ZIO performs automatic interruption for several reasons:

-**Structured Concurrency** — If a parent fiber terminates, then by default, all child fibers are interrupted.
-We can prevent this behavior by using `forkDaemon` instead of `fork`.

-**Parallelism** — If one effect fails during the execution of many effects in parallel, the others will be canceled.
-Examples include `foreachPar`, `zipPar`, and all other parallel operators.

-**Timeouts** — If a running effect being timed out has not been completed in the specified amount of time, then the execution is canceled.

-**Racing** — The loser of a race, if still running, is canceled.